iotauth/iotauth_experiments/experiments/ccs2017/README.md

 **$NS3 (bake/source/ns-3.26)**

 * A directory for running the ns-3 network simulator.
-The network model is under $TAP directory ($NS3/src/tap-bridge/examples).
+The network model is under *$TAP* directory (*$NS3/src/tap-bridge/examples*).
 This simulation model connects linux containers (LXCs), therefore, the simulator must be running before we run LXCs.

+**$TAP ($NS3/src/tap-bridge/examples)**

+* This directory includes SST simulation models using tap bridges.
+Currently used simulation models are *tap-matrix-sst.cc* and *tap-mixed-sst.cc*.
+Other files include *comm-cost.h* for CommCost class and *tap-csma-sst.cc* which was used for experimenting wired connections for Auths.

 **$EXEC (iotauth_experiments/network_sim/container_execution)**